London804/GruntJS-Template/root/Readme.md

 The Grunt.js website (http://gruntjs.com/) will be useful especially the 'Getting Started' section.
 Also if you are interested in learning how to do this from scratch this video (http://css-tricks.com/video-screencasts/130-first-moments-grunt/) will be very helpful.

+In this project I have the following:
+"grunt-contrib-uglify" (Used to minify code) "grunt-contrib-concat" (Used to concat files which helps reduce the size) "grunt-contrib-sass" (Used to compile SASS to CSS) "grunt-contrib-connect" (Used to create a server) "grunt-contrib-jshint" (A tool that helps to detect errors and potential problems in your JavaScript code as well as write cleaner code.)
+"grunt-contrib-watch" (Watches your files for changes)

 Directions:
 -Make sure you have grunt installed.
 Type 'npm install grunt --save-dev' in terminal if you do not.
 -Move this directory to ~/.grunt-init using the command 'mv GruntJSTemplate ~/.grunt-init'.